 We must get away from the idea people are silos.
 Just because people are experts, they must not do it all alone.
 Cross-functional teams require cross-functional people, who are able to contribute critical questions beyond their core expertise.
 It is the key to focus and robustness.

 Subject matter experts are silos – subject matter expertise needs to be shared.
-If experts are leaving, the subject stays.
-If you are not able to close the gap from within your organization, expertise needs to be bought from the outside.
+If experts are leaving a project, the subject stays.
+By then, if you are not able to close such a gap from within your organization, expertise needs to be bought from the outside.

 Experts from the outside do not know anything about the culture in your organization – but they will affect it.
 Others will be skeptical, how new people can become heroes in their organization, while they seem not to be valued.